Audio and Video Troubleshooting for Virtual Meetings (Best Practices)

 • Use headphones with a microphone.
 To cut down on background noise and improve audio quality for everyone, use headphones/headsets with an integrated microphone.
 If your microphone position is adjustable, be sure it’s not too close to your nose or too far from your mouth for the clearest sound.

 • Check your settings.
-Be sure that the appropriate output and input are listed and that your volume is high enough.
+Be sure that the appropriate output and input are listed and that your volume is loud enough to be audible.
 If you're on the desktop version of Teams, you can go to Settings>Devices and Make a test call to check your sound.
-If you're using Blackboard Collaborate Ultra, here are some additional audio/video troubleshooting tips.
+If you're using Zoom, you can test your Speakers and Microphone from within a meeting room.

 • Have participants who aren’t speaking mute their microphones.
 Excessive background noise can make it hard to hear what’s going on.